ibm-cloud-docs/cis/managing-for-reliability.md

 ### Origin cache-control headers
 {:#origin-cache-control-headers}

-The second way to alter what IBM CIS caches is through caching headers sent from the origin.
-CIS respects these settings, but you can override them by specifying an **Edge Cache TTL** Page Rule setting.
+The second way to alter what {{site.data.keyword.cis_short_notm}} caches is through caching headers sent from the origin. {{site.data.keyword.cis_short_notm}} respects these settings, but you can override them by specifying an **Edge Cache TTL** Page Rule setting.
 Here are the headers we consider when deciding what resources to cache from your origin:

- * If the **Cache-Control** header is set to `private`, `no-store`, `no-cache`,  or `max-age=0`, or if there is a cookie in the response, then IBM CIS will not cache the resource.
+ * If the **Cache-Control** header is set to `private`, `no-store`, `no-cache`,  or `max-age=0`, or if there is a cookie in the response, then {{site.data.keyword.cis_short_notm}} will not cache the resource.
 Note that sensitive material should not be cached, so you might consider using one of these headers in that case.

  * If the **Cache-Control** header is set to `public` and the `max-age` is greater than 0, or if the `Expires` headers are set any time in the future, we will cache the resource.

 **Note:** As per RFC rules, `Cache-Control: max-age` trumps `Expires` headers.
 If we see both and they do not agree, `max-age` wins.

-### Using the 's-maxage' header
+### Using the `s-maxage` header
 {:#using-the-s-maxage-header}

 The third way to control caching behavior and browser caching behavior together is by using the `s-maxage` Cache-Control header.